-We've already given you a guide to all the music festivals to hit up this Summer, and now we're bringing you the biggest concert tours to see in the upcoming months.
+Bonnaroo kicks off this weekend, and if that's getting you excited for Summer music, we have a guide to the biggest concert tours to see in the upcoming months.
 With megastars like Justin Timberlake and Jay-Z teaming up, Beyoncé's Mrs. Carter Show world tour, and lots of rock legends on the road, trust us when we say these are musical performances you don't want to miss.
 Click through to get the scoop on dates, opening acts, and more.

 Robin Thicke's single "Blurred Lines" has just hit No. 1 on the Billboard chart, and we know why: it's the definition of a Summer jam.
 Not only does it get you excited for warm weather and outdoor festivities, but it's also a great song to listen to while you're getting ready to go out on the town.
 We've had it on repeat at home, in the office, and at parties — and it has quickly won our top spot for the best Summer jam so far.
 Here's why:

 We Can't Get It Out of Our Heads

 The beat is seriously catchy — you can't help but tap your feet, bob your head, and sing along to the sexy, playful lyrics.
 Pharrell Williams successfully sampled Marvin Gaye's classic "Got to Give It Up" on the track (as well as Michael Jackson's signature falsetto), and both Robin and T.I. lay it on thick with lots of flirty charm and commanding hooks.
 It's the perfect song for getting people off their feet at a backyard BBQ or poolside party, and it just begs to be blasted while riding in the car with the windows down.

 See the other reasons why we're loving "Blurred Lines" (and watch the entertaining music video) when you keep reading.